Last updated on 2026-01-30

 Program Overview

 The Law Clerk program at Centennial College is designed to equip students with the essential skills needed to thrive in the legal profession.
-This Ontario College Diploma program offers a comprehensive curriculum that combines various Law Clerk courses with legal software training.
-Students will gain practical experience through a unique final-semester work placement, allowing them to apply their knowledge in real-world legal settings.
-Additionally, graduates have the opportunity to pursue further studies, such as a one-year graduate certificate in Paralegal studies or take advantage of partnerships with institutions like the University of Leicester's Law School in the U.K.
+This Ontario College Diploma program emphasizes practical training and theoretical knowledge, ensuring that graduates are well-prepared for various roles within the legal field.
+Students will engage in a diverse range of courses that cover both law and legal software, providing a comprehensive educational experience.
+A unique aspect of this program is the final-semester work placement, which allows students to gain hands-on experience in real-world legal settings.
+Graduates will also have the opportunity to pursue further studies, such as a graduate certificate in Paralegal studies or take advantage of partnerships with institutions like the University of Leicester's Law School in the U.K.

 Program Structure

-- Opportunities to register for a Specialized Academic Certificate in Indigenous Knowledges: First Peoples in Canada.
+- Eligibility to register for a Specialized Academic Certificate in Indigenous Knowledges: First Peoples in Canada

 Featured Experiences

-- Courses taught by experienced faculty members, including lawyers and legal professionals.
+- Courses taught by experienced faculty, including lawyers and legal professionals

 Career Options

-Graduates of the Law Clerk program can pursue various career paths in Canada, including:
+Graduates of the Law Clerk program can pursue a variety of career paths in Canada, including:

-- Law Clerk: Assist lawyers in preparing legal documents, conducting research, and managing case files.
+- Law Clerk: Assists lawyers in preparing legal documents, conducting research, and managing case files.

-- Client Interviewer: Conduct initial interviews with clients to gather information and assess their legal needs.
+- Client Interviewer: Conducts initial interviews with clients to gather information and assess their legal needs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.